Metoidioplasty, also referred to as “meta,” is a type of lower surgery that involves forming genital tissue, including the clitoris, into a penis.

 The next steps include releasing the clitoris, lengthening the urethra, and constructing the neopenis.

-The surgeon will place a catheter into the urethra, which will remain in place for 5–7 days or until the urethra heals.
+The surgeon will place a catheter into the urethra, which will remain in place for

 If the person is undergoing a scrotoplasty, the surgeon will create a neoscrotum from the labia majora.
 They then insert testicle implants into the scrotum and suture the incisions.